oliveira-rafa/ud036_StarterCode/README.md

-# ud036_StarterCode - Movie Project
+# ud036_StarterCode - Movie Project - Rafa's Movie Center

-This project integrates the Nanodegree exercises of Full-Stack Web Developer.
-It is a site about movies that aggregates information for the user like the trailer, the synopsis and the image of the cover of films of preference of the author.
+This project integrates the Full-Stack Web Developer Nanodegree.
+It is a site about movies that aggregates information for the user like the trailer, a comment or a quote and the image of the cover of films of preference of the author.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-To use, clone the repository from GitHub on your machine and execute the python 3 file /filename/.
+Python 3.x installed, internet connection and a browser.
+To use, clone the repository from GitHub on your machine and execute the python 3 'movie_center.py' file.

 ##### Cloning repository

 - Install git - [How to install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - Create a diretory to clone the repository
-- Clone the repository running the command:
+- Clone the repository running the command on terminal inside the directory created:
 `git clone https://github.com/oliveira-rafa/ud036_StarterCode.git`
 - Run on terminal the command `git status` to check if everything is ok